Best Hamptons restaurants

 Just a wee bit east of the Hamptons proper, this casual spot belies the seriousness of its food.
-Embodying Montauk’s carefree, come-as-you-are spirit, chef Todd Mitgang plates colorful dishes chock-full of seafood, such as tender rock shrimp with curry aioli and pan-seared sea scallops with hazelnut romesco and earthy beech mushrooms.
+Embodying Montauk’s carefree, come-as-you-are spirit, chef Todd Mitgang plates colorful dishes chock-full of seafood, such as fried rock shrimp with garlic aioli and pan-seared sea scallops with green-pepper romesco and earthy fiddlehead fern.
 Fresh off the beach?
-Belly up to the shore-facing raw bar for briny oysters, sweet clams and chilled lobster.
+Belly up to the shore-facing raw bar for briny oysters, sweet clams and shrimp cocktail.

 At Bostwick’s, the Hamptons’ scene-y stylishness is stripped down to the most appealing things about the area: the surf and the delicious creatures it offers up.
 This East Hampton spot definitely doesn’t have a dress code, and its food is just as casual—but still impeccably prepared.
-You can’t go wrong with its namesake soup (opt for the creamy New England style), baked stuffed clams or a classic lobster roll, bound just so with mayo and loaded into a split griddled potato roll.
+You can’t go wrong with its namesake soup (opt for the creamy New England style), baked stuffed clams or one of the town's best lobster rolls, bound just so with mayo and loaded into a split griddled potato roll.
 Grab an outdoor table, sip a cold beer and revel in the diverse glories of summer on the beach.

 A Southampton mainstay, Silver’s opened its doors on Main Street in 1923 and has nourished the summer set over since with its hearty, European-style soups, salads and sandwiches.
 Open only for lunch, the bistro bustles between the hours of 11am and 3pm, when deep bowls of creamy potato-leek soup, platters of ripe, mozzarella-anointed tomatoes and griddled BLTs emerge from its kitchen.
 For dessert, don’t miss the pot de crème, aka silky chocolate pudding heaped with fluffy whipped cream.